Kumamoto ramen is its own thing — tonkotsu (pork-bone) broth like Hakata, but with toasted-garlic oil (mayu) on top and thicker, straight noodles.

 What makes Kumamoto ramen different

-Hakata ramen (Fukuoka) is fast, salty, thin-noodle.
-Kumamoto ramen is slower-cooked, slightly creamier, and topped with two signature ingredients:
+Hakata ramen (Fukuoka) is fast, salty, and thin-noodle.
+Kumamoto ramen is slower-cooked and slightly creamier.

 - Mayu (黒マー油): toasted-garlic oil, dark brown, smoky-savory